BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 # BPA Lab Bicycle Manufacturing Factory

 The Business Process Automation Lab (BPA Lab) at the TH Cologne is a small and modular model factory focusing on business process automation and analytics.
-One of its goals is to demonstrate modern concepts and technologies for the automation and analysis of business processes to different stakeholders (companies, students, ...).
+One of its goals is to demonstrate modern concepts and technologies for the automation and analysis of business processes to different stakeholders (enterprises, students, ...).

+A general indtroduction is available here: https://github.com/BpaLabTHCologne/bpa_lab_docs

-This repository contains the source code and configuration files of the implementation of the demonstration scenario: the ordering, production, purchasing, manufacturing and shipping of custom-made bicycles.
+This repository contains the source code and configuration files of the implementation of the end to end demonstration scenario: the ordering, production, purchasing, manufacturing and shipping of custom-made bicycles.
 The implementation is based on Camunda 8, a Business Process Management System.
-This BPMS orchestrates different job workers for different processes.
-Moreover, the robots for the warehouse operations like storing or retrieving items are implemented in Python.
+This BPMS orchestrates different process-specific job workers.
+Moreover, control programs in Python are steering physical Fischertechnik robots for manufacturing and warehouse operations.

 ## Prerequisites

--> Docker desktop application based on your system preference (Windows/macOS) or Docker nativ (Linux)
+Install docker, e.g. docker desktop application based on your system preference (Windows/macOS) or Docker nativ (Linux) is required

 ## Using docker compose to deploy entire solution